 Botonomy LLC is a Philadelphia-area software and consulting services firm serving clients in a variety of industries since 2005.

-We specialize in a set of modern technologies centered around the Python programming language and Google cloud-based products and services.
+We specialize in a set of modern technologies centered around the Python programming language.

 We live by strict adherence to simple, lightweight processes that maximize small team productivity.

 And while we've witnessed tectonic shifts in the IT landscape over the years, we humbly submit that the art of custom software development remains a social exercise where effective communications ultimately carries the day.

 These are the tools we use to craft solutions for a web-enabled, increasingly-mobile world